taylorlapeyre/taylorlapeyre.github.io/index.md

 I'm a web developer.
 Right now I go to Louisiana State University.

-I'm currently interning at [Everlane][everlane] in San Francisco, where I am lucky enough to a web developer at one of my favorite clothing brands.
+I'm currently interning at [Everlane][everlane] in San Francisco, where I am lucky enough to be working for one of my favorite clothing brands.

 I was a lead developer at [Spare Hanger][sh] for almost two years, where I implemented and designed many features of the site.